paddls/rxjs-common/README.md

 ### ifNotNull()

-Filters items emitted by the source Observable by only emitting non null value.
+Filters items emitted by the source Observable by only emitting non-null value.

 Usage :